Q: Dear Freddy:

 No, this magazine won’t teach you how to write — at least, not explicitly.
 Rather, the writers and editors of Wired will just show you how to cover seemingly dull topics with flair.
 Their articles on topics like mathematical formulas and neurological research read like page-turner mysteries.
 Who says tech writing — or writing for professionals in general — has to be flat and void of creativity?
 Wired doesn’t.

 On that note, the ultimate secret to improving your writing is to read, read, and read…

-In addition to Wired, find other well-written publications, such as The New Yorker, and read them on a regular basis.
-And if you’re alone, read them out loud, so you can hear the rhythms and language choices.
+In addition to Wired, read other well-written publications, such as The New Yorker and The Atlantic Monthly, on a regular basis.
+If you’re alone, read them out loud, so you can hear the rhythms and language choices.